-Solution 2: This requires a different form of repository than blockchain.
+Solution 2: This requires a different form of a repository than blockchain.
 Like tangle.
 Initially, tangle was developed for the Internet of Things: renting bikes, managing the traffic lights, ̶b̶u̶y̶i̶n̶g̶ ̶f̶a̶n̶c̶y̶ ̶c̶a̶t̶s̶.
 Needless to say, it requires faster communication than blockchain.

 An example of cryptocurrency that utilizes tangle is IOTA.

-What it would be an ideal cryptocurrency?
+What would it be an ideal cryptocurrency?